 - He should invest Rs 14,000 in equity mutual funds for a comfortable retirement even if it amounts to cutting down a bit on discretionary expenses.

 - For this, use a good tax-saving fund to the required extent.
-Tax-saving funds are also multi-cap in nature with the added advantage of tax benefit u/s 80C.
+Tax-saving funds are also flexi-cap in nature with the added advantage of tax benefit u/s 80C.

 - For the remaining amount, invest in aggressive hybrid funds until you get comfortable with the market's ups and downs.
-Thereafter, you can go for multi-cap funds.
+Thereafter, you can go for flexi-cap funds.

 - The above points assume inflation at six per cent p.a; return from equity-oriented mutual funds at 12 per cent p.a.; return on retirement corpus after retirement at eight per cent p.a; return on EPF balance at eight per cent p.a.; SIP and EPF contributions are assumed to be increasing by 10 per cent every year.